NirbhayVachhani/Cultural-Rail/README.md

 3. Open the project in Unity.
 4. Start exploring and contributing!

-## How to Contribute

-If you'd like to contribute to Cultural Rail, follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make changes and commit them.
-4. Push the changes to your fork.
-5. Submit a pull request.

 ## Future Enhancements

 - Multiplayer mode for collaborative learning.